Xul Solar: esoteric paintings

 • 3rd row: The Wheel of Fortune VI - The Magician II - The Emperor IX - Judgement (alluding to Angel - Pisces - XII).

-Both series are related to each other since cards hold inside letters, planets and numbers associated to the signs of the Zodiac when considered in different orientations.
+Both series are related to each other since cards hold inside character letters, planets and numbers associated to the zodiacal signs considered in different orientations.
 We can see different references in the artist's works converging around the astrological distribution of signs.
-For instance, the classic differentiation of positive signs (male, even) and negative signs (female, odd), confluences when folding the wholeness, opposites complementing each other, combinations of light and darkness, astrological mystic rectangles, and also the different perceptions we get when changing our position.
+For instance, the classic differentiation of positive signs (male, even) and negative signs (female, odd), confluences by folding the wholeness, opposites complementing each other, combinations of light and darkness, astrological mystic rectangles, and also the different perceptions we get when changing our position.

 The following two graphs show signs associated to letters of the Spanish alphabet, in the two orientations to walk across the Zodiac.
 The artist dismissed vowels, there's no Air!, and the unfolding (starting) point is not represented.
-Among other things, it means his system provides a compact and strict ordering not allowing variances when considered for a reading.
+Among several things, it means his system provides a compact and strict ordering which doesn't allow variances for a reading.

 Signs of the Zodiac and letters in Xul Solar's esoteric system - Tres Mancias